lizschley/Ruby-on-Rails-Demo/README.md

 (note - you need to pass both Token and Email, see FaradayForDiaries for usage)
 1. show_with_token
 2. create
-3. update - but actually update is not implemented
+3. update - not implemented yet

 The API methods can only be called using Faraday (or postman or whatever)
 * app/workflows/faraday_for_diaries.rb